PatrickEMcLean/DungeonMerchantStory/Ideas.md

 The basilisk con -- guy brings a basilisk in a box in -- tries to sell it -- but won't open the box (it will turn you to stone)

 Ladenbesitzer -- Ladenbitzer.
 (Boltac's last name -- means shopkeeper in German.)

+It's a Western in which the cowboys aren't worth a damn and the general store owner saves the day.

+But the general store owner is Zero Mostel/Gilbert Godtfried

+Peter Lorre is Rattick

+The Wizard is...
+A feckless Peter O'Toole.

+This story should be read while listening to Klezmer music